 The dispensing unit is located behind the door at the front of the instrument.
 It consists of four motor driven syringes.
-The needles of two of these syringes (numbers 3 and 4)
+Only position 2 is used for both STK and PTK protocols.

-may be heated.
-The four needles are positioned over the active array.
-All four syringes are capable of dispensing into all four arrays of the PamChip®, although with kinase assays ONLY position2 is used.
 Liquid level is detected by a sensor, which detects the top flange of the syringe as it descends.
 Each syringe can hold up to 5 ml.
 At the rear of the compartment is an aspirating needle that removes waste fluid into a 100 ml glass bottle.